 There is no right choice when it comes to which one you pick.
 You may find value in both Christian and secular counseling.
-For the spiritual side, you may like what the Christian counselor teaches you, and for the more scientific side of you, you may enjoy hearing about the psychology of the brain and how you can change around your thinking.
+For the spiritual side, you may like what the Christian counselor teaches you, and for the more scientific side of you, you may enjoy hearing about the psychology of the brain and how you can change your thinking.

 Let's discuss other differences between Christian and secular counseling, starting with education.

 For both counselors, a master's degree is required.
 For a secular counselor, social work or psychology are needed to become a counselor.
 For a Christian counselor, a clergy member does not need a master's to be a counselor.
-As you can expect, a Christian counselor needs to have the Biblical and Christian knowledge to be an effective counselor.
+As you can expect, a Christian counselor needs to have Biblical and Christian knowledge to be an effective counselor.

 Different licenses are required to be either a Christian or secular counselor.
-Christian counselor specific licenses are available in six states.
+Christian counselor-specific licenses are available in six states.
 Arkansas, Kentucky, Maine, New Hampshire, North Carolina, and Tennessee allow you to get a unique license.
 Every other state requires you to get the same license as any other mental health counselor.
 To get the license, you need to take an exam, and it can vary depending on what state you're in.

 Both professions have different places of operation.
 Both counselors can operate in their private offices and hospitals.
 A Christian counselor operates in churches, Christian schools, funeral homes, homeless shelters, and adoption agencies.
 A secular therapist is in nursing homes, outpatient care, and government offices.
 As the government tries to avoid religious themes, many Christian counselors are of the private sector.

-What about when it comes to subject matter?
+What about when it comes to the subject matter?
 Both forms of counselor do offer similar subjects.
 They offer couple's therapy, depression, and addiction.
 Christian counseling offers more family-based counseling and premarital counseling, while secular counseling may offer more psychiatric counseling and deal with PTSD.

 And as mentioned before, counseling styles will be through different lenses.
 Let's say there is infidelity in a marriage.
-A Christian counselor will look at it through the lens of sin and how people give into temptation.
+A Christian counselor will look at it through the lens of sin and how people give in to temptation.
 They will help the couples resolve their problems while strengthening their relationship with God.

 For secular counseling, there is more concentration on the individual.
-While many problems have similar roots, each situation is a bit different, and the counselor will have to try many different techniques to find the solution that best fits them.
+While many problems have similar roots, each situation is different, and the counselor will have to try many different techniques to find the solution that best fits them.

-Meanwhile, Christian counselor may be more monolithic.
+Meanwhile, Christian counselors may be more monolithic.
 While individualism is still a factor, a counselor of the Christian faith believes that all our problems come from sin or the lack of belief in God.
 The solution is to put more faith in your life and live for God.

 For depression, the approach differs as well.
 Someone who has a secular counselor will try to find the cause of the depression.
-It may be a past issue, a current issue, or something else lying within the unconscious.
+It may be a past issue, a current issue, or something else that lies within the unconscious.
 Often, talking about your problems and replacing your thoughts with better thoughts can treat your depression.